On the proposed concept of mechanical phasons in Ni-Mn-Ga modulated martensite: Model construction

-In Figure \ref{fig2}(b), the energy perturbation (\ref{eq_landscape}) is shown, and how much are the monoclinization angles $\widetilde\gamma_n$ affected by this perturbation with increasing $\varepsilon$.
+In Figure \ref{fig2}(b), the energy perturbation (\ref{eq_landscape}) is shown, and how much are the { shear distortions} $\widetilde\gamma_n$ affected by this perturbation with increasing $\varepsilon$.
 While for $\varepsilon=0$, the points representing $\widetilde\gamma_n$ are close to the top of the energy barrier between the wells, for $\varepsilon=0.5$ they are attracted more towards $\pm\gamma_{\rm NM}$ (and they are exactly at the wells for $\varepsilon\rightarrow\infty$).
 As seen in Figure \ref{fig2}(a), increasing $\varepsilon$ leads also to a gradual increase of the average monoclinization $\hat\gamma$ (the result is shown in Figure \ref{fig2}(c)).
-The experimentally observed monoclinic distortions are of the order of 0.2$^\circ$ to 0.4$^\circ$ \cite{Straka2016}, which in our model corresponds to $\varepsilon\approx{}0.2$, and thus, we will refer to this value as to the most physically relevant setting of the model.
+The experimentally observed monoclinic distortions are of the order of 0.2$^\circ$ to 0.4$^\circ$ \cite{Straka2016}, which in our model corresponds to $\varepsilon\approx{}0.2$, and thus, we will { futher use this value for demonstrating the main features of the model.}

 The individual $\gamma_n$ values are also dependent on the static phase shift $\varphi$, and, so are, consequently, the resulting energy-minimizing $\widetilde\gamma_n$, as well as the averaged quantities $\hat{E}$ and $\hat\gamma$.
 In Figure \ref{fig2}(d), there is a plot of $\hat{E}$ with respect to $\varphi$ for the same range of $\varepsilon$.
 It is seen that for any $\varepsilon>0$ the modulation wave can get pinned at specific phase shifts with respect to the lattice.
 The energy minima appear at $\varphi=0$ (sine wave starting at one of the rigid lattice planes) and at $\varphi=k\pi/q=2k\pi/5$, which represents lattice-invariant shifting by an integer multiple of lattice spacings $d_0$.
-This justifies our choice of $\varphi=0$ for initial calculation of the modulation function and monoclinization angles shown in Figures \ref{fig2}(a,c): $\varphi=0$ is one of the phase shifts that the lattice tends to achieve to minimize it energy.
+This justifies our choice of $\varphi=0$ for initial calculation of the modulation function and monoclinization angles shown in Figures \ref{fig2}(a,c): $\varphi=0$ is one of the phase shifts that the lattice tends to achieve to minimize its energy.